 Canine tooth models were used to identify how the shape

 and size of canine teeth affects the pattern of stress in the jaws.
-Fracture rates and the pattern of stress distribution in CT-scans of monkey skulls were used test alternative hypotheses for the evolution of canine tooth shape in primates (Klukkert 2014;2017).
+Fracture rates and stress distributions in alveolar tissues modeled from CT-scans were examined to test hypotheses for the evolution of canine tooth shape in primates (Klukkert 2014;2017).

-A central theme of that work was the effect of food size on the mechanical challenge of feeding.
+The primary focus of my research is the interplay between functional and phylogenetic influences that shape the teeth and jaws in primates.
+A central theme of this work is the effect of food size on the mechanical challenge of feeding, i.e., how the dentognathic complex produces and distributes stresses in open-gape configurations.
 My results show that primates have evolved an array of strategies and tools that correspond with the size and material properties of critical foods.
 This research extends what is known about the functional significance of the jaw and canine teeth to reveal innovations, constraints, and functional compromises aimed to maximize the capacity of the jaws for low- or high-gape strategies during ingestion.

 2016 Cooke SB, Gladman JT, Halenar LB, Klukkert ZS, and Rosenberger AL. The paleobiology of the recently extinct